 Impacts on waste recycling in China

-This is certainly good news for Chinese manufacturers.
+The ban is certainly good news for Chinese manufacturers.
 They will gain access to higher quality materials while passing along the costs of sorting and quality control to recyclers abroad.
 Moreover, the import ban is conducive to Chinese recyclers.
 In the wake of the recent decline in overseas supply, surging price will catalyze demand for locally sourced recycled materials and incentivize collectors to capture these wastes for repurposing.
 As indicated in our previous study, upward pricing pressure will particularly benefit informal workers who can efficiently divert recyclables from other waste streams and sell them to recycling and reprocessing centers at a cheaper price.

 Unfortunately, this won’t fix China’s waste conundrum (and its associated environmental problems) easily.
-Approximately 75 percent of the garbage used by China’s recycling industry comes from domestic sources, which are dirty and poorly sorted like the imports.
+Approximately 75% of the garbage used by China’s recycling industry comes from domestic sources, which are dirty and poorly sorted as the imports.
 Take its plastic industry as an example.
 Driven by an exploding population, changing consumer behaviors and attitudes toward waste, the country’s plastics consumption is growing exponentially.
 However, most plastic scraps are either uncollected from source or mixed with other wastes, meaning that they will eventually end up in landfills or incinerators, not recycling plants.